-- Infants and toddlers with their parents (or a caregiver designated by the family) attend class twice a week from 9:30 a.m.-12 p.m. (days to be determined).
-Infants and toddlers with their parents (or a caregiver designated by the family) participate at least one activity per week to remain enrolled. - Parents may bring siblings of enrolled students to class as long as the siblings are the same age or younger than the enrolled student (under age 2). - Home visits and visits in other natural environments are determined based on family interest.
+- Children attend class with a parent or designated caregiver twice a week from 9:30 a.m.-12 p.m. (days to be determined). - Families are expected to participate in at least one activity per week to maintain enrollment. - Siblings of enrolled students may attend if they are the same age or younger (under age 2). - Home visits or visits in other natural environments are available based on family interest.